What Does it Cost to Start the Scroll Sawing Hobby?

 You may be able to obtain stock from any big box store however you may be limited in the available species.

-A local sawmill is another option is some areas of the country.
+A local sawmill is another option in some areas of the country.
 I get most of my material at both a local sawmill and big box stores.
 When I first started scroll sawing, I got lumber at a local sawmill and planed it down myself.
 I was getting cherry, walnut, oak, and sassafras for $1.50 bf.

 My sawmill supplier recently retired and I had to find another sawmill.
 The new sawmill I have access to in my area is much higher in price.